Enabling Approaches to Improving Access and Transitions to University: Pathways Program Design and Evaluation

 “We need to build responsive frameworks to serve our diverse populations" she added.

 Dr Bennett explains that evidence collected through a major national study she recently led shows that the most effective access and equity programs are student and stakeholder-centred and context-specific.
 Conducted with colleagues from the University of Melbourne and La Trobe University, the Equity Initiatives in Australian Higher Education study was commissioned by the Australian Government and identifies initiatives that provide evidence they are effective, from school outreach through to postgraduate programs.

 “It was the first national review to capture effective initiatives across Australian higher education.
 Importantly, the study also shows that rigorous evaluation is very important for ensuring that money invested is money well spent” Dr Bennett said.

-“I am proud of the outstanding outcomes from our rich history of programs that have provided 60,000 students with access to enabling education for 45 years, as well as our English language and International Student Experience programs, which are award winning and sector leading,” said Dr Bennett.
+“I am proud of the outstanding outcomes from our rich history of programs that have provided 60,000 students with access to enabling education for 45 years, as well as our English language and International learning support programs and services which are award winning and sector leading,” said Dr Bennett.